 A fully integrated CRM forms the basis of sales and marketing automation as well as providing data that can be analysed to reveal which aspects of your digital lead generation are performing the best.

 The tool for linking the online world with the real world is the CRM.

 That's a rather impressive way of describing a management discipline, when most of us think a CRM is a database for recording sales lead and customer contact information (which might be simplifying and underselling the utility of a CRM - but it's a good starting point).
 See what is a CRM?

-Because the CRM is built on a database, means a lot of information can be stored along with the basic contact details providing both the means to stay in contact and ultimately perform some analysis (even if very basic) to provide insights into where leads are being generated from.
+Because the CRM is built on a database, means a lot of information can be stored along with the basic contact details providing both the means to stay in contact and ultimately perform analysis to provide insights...

 - Where leads are being generated from